vaibhavk97/AmAlert/README.md

-slack-token : the token for your slack workspace. main-channel : The channel on your workspace where you will receive the main alerts. error-channel : The channel where errors will be reported if found. status-channel : The channel where the state of the program will be updated hourly. fail_delay : The time for pausing in between sending the requests (low value might lead to ip ban). workers : Determines the  number of parallel requests to send at once.
+slack-token : the token for your slack workspace. main-channel : The channel on your workspace where you will receive the main alerts. error-channel : The channel where errors will be reported if found. status-channel : The channel where the state of the program will be updated hourly the format is similiar to the output file. fail_delay : The time for pausing in between sending the requests (low value might lead to ip ban). workers : Determines the  number of parallel requests to send at once.
 ```